brianeatsbeets/brianeatsbeets.github.io/index.md

 ## Something about me

 Hi!
 My name's Brian.
-I'm an iOS developer-in-training with aspirations to become a full-time Swift developer.
-I've taken some Swift development courses in previous years as a curiosity indulgence, but after committing to challenge myself and seek a new career path, I decided to work through the Swift Coding Curriculum offered by The Ohio State University Digital Flagship Program.
-My goal is to complete this course, refine my skills while building a portfolio, and begin working as a professional iOS developer.
+I'm an iOS developer.

+After spending nearly a decade working in IT (and web development on top of that over the past few years), I have committed myself to seeking a new career path in mobile development.
+From the first time I took an introductory course to Swift back when it was version 3, I felt a strong sense of belonging and excitement that I hadn't found in my day job for several years.
+I am looking to commit my passion and development experience to an organization that takes pride in its work and doesn't gloss over the fine-grained details of the user experience.

 Want to see some of my work?
 Check it out [here](portfolio.md).